GauthamRVanjre/moodly/README.md

 - Set daily reminders for your habits with custom times
 - Click on a day in the calendar to view completed habits for that day
 - Select a mood emoji for each day to track your emotional state
+- All your data persists between sessions using localStorage
 - Use the month navigation controls to move between months
 - View your mood statistics in the monthly summary section

 ## UI-Only App

 This is a UI-only version with no backend or authentication.
 Data is not persisted between sessions.

+## Data Storage

+This app uses localStorage for data persistence, which means:

+- Your habits and streaks will be saved across browser sessions
+- Daily habit completion status is tracked and maintained
+- Mood selections are persisted for each day
+- Data is stored locally in your browser (not on a server)

 ## License